Readers who need explanations of any of the abbreviations used may find them at Section 1 of the Home Page.

 page is that the principal variety of English pronunciation described is no longer referred to

 the outdated Victorian expression ‘Received Pronunciation.’
-This is explained as having now so far evolved that it has developed such a distinct new character as to
+This is explained as having now so far evolved that it's developed such a distinct new character as to

 call for a new title.
 The choice of this has been ‘General British’